anuzzolese/OntoPiA-UI/README.md

 ```

 The resource http://localhost:8080/lodview/onto/CPV/Person can be used to visualise the HTML representation of the class Person for the CPV (core person) ontology.

+The resource http://localhost:8080/webvowl/#iri=https://w3id.org/italia/onto/CPV can be used to visualise the CPV (core person) ontology with the VOWL notation.

 The resource http://localhost:9090/lode/extract?url=https://w3id.org/italia/onto/CPV can be used to visualise the CPV (core person) ontology as HTML.